 Where are RTLS IoT sensors typically used?

-Common applications include healthcare facilities for patient tracking, supply chain management for inventory control, and smart buildings for monitoring assets and occupancy.
+Common applications of IoT using RTLS IoT sensors include healthcare facilities for patient and equipment tracking, supply chain and warehousing for inventory visibility, and smart buildings for asset and occupancy monitoring.

 Are RTLS IoT sensors energy efficient?